 If you are enrolled in a managed care organization, you have a Right to Specialty Care, including information about the following:

 - Out of Network Referrals: If your MCO, consulting with your PCP, decides that an MCO network doesn't include a PCP in their network with the training and experience you need, the MCO must refer you to a specialist out of the network at no charge to you.
 This decision must be part of a treatment plan approved by the MCO.

 - Standing Referral to Specialists: If the MCO, consulting with your PCP and your specialist, decides that you need ongoing care from that specialist, you can get a series of referrals at one time so you don't have to go back and get a new referral each time you need to see the specialist.

 - Specialist Care Coordinator: If you need specialized medical care over a long period of time, you can, at no extra cost, get a referral to a specialist who will then act as your PCP and coordinate your care.

 - Specialty Care Center: If you need specialized medical care over a long period of time, your MCO must allow a referral to a specialty care center (such as a cancer institute), which can provide and/or coordinate your primary and specialty care.

 A specialty care center is any "Center accredited or designated by an agency of the State or Federal Government or by a voluntary National Health Organization as having special expertise in treating the condition or disease for which it has been a accredited."
-Roswell Park Cancer Institute is a National Cancer Institute-designated Comprehensive Cancer Center.
+Roswell Park Comprehensive Cancer Center is a National Cancer Institute-designated Comprehensive Cancer Center.

 *Adapted from the Consumers' Guide to New York's Managed Care Bill of Rights, published by the Public Policy and Education Fund of New York.